evrenkorkmaz/kartaca-docker-project/README.md

 # kartaca-docker-project
 This project for Kartaca - Rise Through The Ranks Program

-## Installation
+## Requirments
+ docker
+ docker-compose
+ nginx

-Use the package manager to install docker docker-compose and nginx
+You can use the package manager to install docker docker-compose or nginx

 ```bash
 sudo apt-get install docker docker-compose nginx
 ```

 ## Usage

 ```bash